aws-samples/hpc-cost-simulator/docs/SlurmLogParser.md

 ## Offline

 If running this tool on a Linux machine not connected to the Slurm head-node, you can first extract the `sacct` output to a CSV file and then run the tool offline to analyze it.
-When running in this mode, the tool expects an existing file, defined by the `--sacct-input-file` argument, that contains the output of `saact`..
+When running in this mode, the tool expects an existing file, defined by the `--sacct-input-file` argument, that contains the output of `saact`.

 **Note**: You can't use both `--sacct-input-file` and `--sacct-output-file` together.